-Amazon provides a library of sound clips for you to use when designing your product.
-Your commercial device should behave consistently with other AVS products so your customer can easily understand the device state.
+Amazon provides an Alexa Sound Library for you to use when designing your product.
+The Sound Library contains three different sound sets, each targeted to a different speaker range.
 In this step, you'll modify the User Interface Manager to play a Wake sound each time Alexa's state changes to

-First, you'll need to download the sound library.
+First, you'll need to download the Alexa Sound Library.
 From your AVS Dashboard, click on your Resources tab next to Analytics Dashboard under your Alexa Voice Service link.

 Scroll down until you see the Alexa Sound Library for AVS line, then click "Download" to get the library onto your Pi.
 Navigate to your /home/pi/Downloads folder in the file explorer, and right-click on the zipped archive and select Extract Here.

-From this folder, copy the file med_ui_wakesound.wav.
+Change directories to the med folder, and copy the file med_ui_wakesound.wav.
 Paste a copy of this sound into your /home/pi/sounds folder - this is the path we'll point to later when we're ready to play the sound!